patrickgardella/usbcabletester/README.md

-# How to Interpret/Read the LEDs for the Treedix USB Cable Tester
+# How to Interpret/Read the LEDs for USB Cable Testers

 **NOTE** This is a work in progress.
 Please leave comments or better, pull requests, with updates.
 Please verify with actual cables.

 ## Description

+For the initial work, I am using the [Treedix USB Cable Tester](https://amzn.to/3PSow5w) (affiliate link).
 The [Treedix USB Cable Tester](https://amzn.to/3PSow5w) (affiliate link) is an inexpensive, but highly functional USB Cable Tester.
 You can use it to identify and test many different types of USB cables, including unusual ones.

+Others should use this same pattern, but there could be additional things other cable testers are testing for.
+Feel free to send [me](https://github.com/patrickgardella) one, and I'll add it here.

 ## References
 * [USB hardware - Wikipedia](https://en.wikipedia.org/wiki/USB_hardware)